 Vietnamese speed limit for motorcyclists is from 25 to 60km/h on most roads we have ridden.
 Crowded traffic and strange way of riding (no rule!) cause much more difficulty than you can expect.
 With these in mind, what is the advantage of a big bike?
 Nothing rather than a big WASTE!

 From 2007, we used only modern HONDA 4-stroke 125-250cc trail bikes and real road motorcycles, no Suzuki, no Yamaha and no Kawasaki and of course NOT vintage MINSK 2-stroke 125cc motorbikes unless you request a Minsk.
-In fact, we put performance on top of everything else!
+In fact, we put the performance on top of everything else!

 Japanese Honda bikes

-We are the first and only motorbike / motorcycle tour operator in North Vietnam (region: Indochina, Southeast Asia) providing the widest selection of touring bikes to suit your personal preference.
+We are the first and only motorbike/motorcycle tour operator in North Vietnam (region: Indochina, Southeast Asia) providing the widest selection of touring bikes to suit your personal preference.
 A good bike can make the difference between a good motorbiking holiday and a great motorcycling voyage.
 Offroad Vietnam owns a fleet of unique new 2014 Honda CGL 125cc motorcycles, step through (semi-automatic) new 2010-2013 moped scooters, new 2013-2014 Honda XR125 and 1998-2005 250cc Honda Baja or XR motocross (enduro bikes) but does not own Minsk.

 If you request a classic Minsk, we hire Minsks from Mr Cuong (also known as Master Mechanic or Minsk Doctor) who owns and operates Cuong’s Motorbike Adventure (CMA) shop in Hanoi.
 Minsks still handle the jobs but we just can’t use the same bikes for 20 years.
 Our own bikes are new (110cc and 125cc), supremely serviced (250cc) and well equipped with quality parts and accessories.
 You may check how reliable our bikes are.

 By your standards, these bikes are not anything special but by Vietnamese standards, they are ideal touring bikes.
-Even in Laos, Cambodia and Thailand you do have better choices than in Vietnam.
+Even in Laos, Cambodia and Thailand, you do have better choices than in Vietnam.
 Traffic is crazy, therefore a big bike is a real big waste in Vietnam.

 The special (funny) things about Minsks are their lack of battery and speedometer, gear shifting is a bit tricky and the kick start is on the left side while the chain is on the right.
 Some people refer Minsks as dirt bikes but if you know that both wheels are 18″ then it’s hard to believe that they are dirt bikes!
-A good distance for each rider is about 20m if you don’t want to inhale smoke, so you can imagine how difficult for the guide to handle his job.
+A good distance for each rider is about 20m if you don’t want to inhale smoke, so you can imagine how difficult for the guide handling his job.

 Honda vs Minsk